 \textbf{Evaluation.} To evaluate the performance of the agent after being guided by the critic model, we evaluate the agent's task understanding, grounding, and planning capabilities on the AndroidControl and GUI-Odyssey test sets.
-Furthermore, according to the input, the settings on AndroidControl can be divided into low-level tasks and high-level tasks.
+For grounding ability, we additionally evaluate performance on ScreenSpotV2~\cite{cheng2024seeclick}.
+According to the input, the settings on AndroidControl can be divided into low-level tasks and high-level tasks.
 High-level tasks only input the global instruction to the agent, while low-level tasks will additionally input the single-step action plan.

-It should be noted that even for low-level agents, our critic model is guided only by high-level information to ensure the consistency of operation.
-GUI-Odyssey only adopts the high-level experimental setups.
-As for the agent's grounding ability, we measure and compare the performance on ScreenSpotV2~\citep{cheng2024seeclick}.
+Importantly, our critic models are trained exclusively under the high-level setting, without access to single-step action plans.
+This setting is more challenging yet realistic, as it relies solely on global instructions and interaction history.
+For consistency, the critic operates under the same high-level setting even when evaluating low-level agents on AndroidControl.
+GUI-Odyssey follows the high-level setting by default, and both the agent and critic are evaluated accordingly.

 \textbf{Comparison.} To verify the effectiveness of the proposed evaluation model in guiding existing agent models during testing, we selected a wide range of models.
-Among the closed-source models, we selected GPT4o~\citep{hurst2024gpt} and Doubao~(UITARS 1.5)~\citep{doubao}, and implemented action acquisition through API calls.
-For open source models, we reproduced Qwen 2.5 VL~\citep{bai2025qwen2}, UI-TARS 1.0~\citep{qin2025ui}, and UI-TARS 1.5~\citep{qin2025ui}, where Qwen 2.5 VL is a general multimodal understanding model and UI-TARS is a model fine-tuned for GUI agent tasks.
+Among the closed-source models, we selected GPT4o~\cite{hurst2024gpt} and Doubao~(UITARS 1.5)~\cite{doubao}, and implemented action acquisition through API calls.
+For open source models, we reproduced Qwen 2.5 VL~\cite{bai2025qwen2}, UI-TARS 1.0~\cite{qin2025ui}, and UI-TARS 1.5~\cite{qin2025ui}, where Qwen 2.5 VL is a general multimodal understanding model and UI-TARS is a model fine-tuned for GUI agent tasks.
 We used the official prompt template to reproduce basic performance and test the superposition evaluation model.
 The original UI-TARS requires historical actions and up to 5 images of historical steps as input.
 To simplify the operation, we only let the model refer to the text description of the historical steps and discard the excessive historical image input.
-For detailed prompt and inference scripts, please refer to the appendix.
+For detailed prompt and inference scripts, please refer to the supplementary material.

-As a performance comparison, we selected Zero Shot~(ZS) model OS-Atlas-Base~\citep{wu2024atlas}, SFT-tuned SeeClick~\citep{cheng2024seeclick}, Aria-UI~\citep{yang2024aria}, and Aguvis~\citep{xu2024aguvis}, and RFT-tuned UI-R1~\citep{lu2025ui} and GUI-R1~\citep{xia2025gui}.
+As a performance comparison, we selected Zero Shot~(ZS) model OS-Atlas-Base~\cite{wu2024atlas}, SFT-tuned SeeClick~\cite{cheng2024seeclick}, Aria-UI~\cite{yang2024aria}, and Aguvis~\cite{xu2024aguvis}, and RFT-tuned UI-R1~\cite{lu2025ui} and GUI-R1~\cite{xia2025gui}.